 Universities generate new knowledge and train students using neutron beam facilities.
 As of the closure of the CNBC, Canadian users of neutron beams, whether in Canada or abroad, included 100 principal investigators from nearly every major university in Canada, as well as some smaller ones.
 Universities are continuing to build capability in this field despite the setbacks of the CNBC's closure and the expiry of Canada's only agreement with a foreign neutron source (i.e. the SNS in the US).
-Notably, within the last three years, Canadian universities have hired eight professors who use neutron beams: Meigan Aronson, Alannah Hallas, Dimitry Sediako, and Emily Cranston (UBC); Benjamin Tutolo (U. Calgary); Drew Marquardt (U. Windsor); Sarah Dunsiger (Simon Fraser U.); and Levente Balogh (Queen's U).
+Notably, since 2017, Canadian universities have hired at least 12 professors who use neutron beams: Meigan Aronson, Alannah Hallas, Dimitry Sediako, and Emily Cranston (UBC); Benjamin Tutolo and Michelle Dolgos (U. Calgary); Michael Metzger (Dalhousie); Drew Marquardt (U. Windsor); Pat Clancy (McMaster); Sarah Dunsiger (Simon Fraser U.); Abdallah Elsayed (U. Guelph); and Levente Balogh (Queen's U).

-The geographic distribution of the faculty who used the CNBC closely matches that of all faculty across Canada (Figure 4).
+The geographic distribution of the faculty who used the CNBC closely matches that of all faculty across Canada (Figure 5a).
 This community has also been strong in both scientific stature and engagement with industry.
-Key indicators of this strength are shown in Figure 5.6 Further, a 2014 study found that over 6% of all NSERC-funded industry-university collaborations involved users of the neutron beams or other facilities at Chalk River, even though these users represented only about 1% of all NSERC-funded faculty.7 Materials research with neutron beams is one of the few areas of strength in academic-industry collaborations in Canada, where Canada otherwise ranks weakly when compared internationally.
+Key indicators of this strength are shown in Figure 5.7 Further, a 2014 study found that over 6% of all NSERC-funded industry-university collaborations involved users of the neutron beams or other facilities at Chalk River, even though these users represented only about 1% of all NSERC-funded faculty.8 Materials research with neutron beams is one of the few areas of strength in academic-industry collaborations in Canada, where Canada otherwise ranks weakly when compared internationally.

-Figure 5.
-Rates of Canada Research Chairs, Industrial Research Chairs, and Collaborative R&D grants, and distribution of \$40M in industry sponsorship among sectors for the CNBC's user community for 2001-2018.
-Analysis by Strapolec (see footnote 6).
+Figure 4. (a) Distribution of faculty who used the CNBC in Chalk River, Ontario matches the distribution of university faculty across Canada, in comparison with users of TRIUMF, located in BC, and of the Canadian Light Source (CLS), located in Saskatchewan.
+These two facilities are more regionally aligned. (b to c) Rates of Canada Research Chairs, Industrial Research Chairs, and Collaborative R&D grants. (d) Distribution of \$40M in industry sponsorship among sectors for the CNBC's user community for 2001-2018.
+Analysis by Strapolec (see footnote 7).

-6 Strapolec.
+7 Strapolec.
 "Study of CNBC Performance and Impacts" (Feb 2019).
-Available from: http://cins.ca/resources/cnbc/ 7 KPMG.
+Available from: http://cins.ca/resources/cnbc/ 8 KPMG.
 "A Report on the Contribution of Nuclear Science and Technology (S&T) to Innovation."
 Final report prepared for Natural Resources Canada.
 Fall 2014.

 "Canada, centred around the Chalk River reactor, has been pioneering in the techniques and applications of neutron scattering for over 50 years from the early development of triple-axis spectroscopy to the later industrial exploitation in engineering problems.
-Although the reactor closed in 2018, the ongoing value of the skills base in institutes and universities that has grown up over that period, for both basic research and industrial applications, should not be underestimated." - Robert McGreevy, Director of the ISIS Neutron and Muon Source (United Kingdom)
+Although the reactor closed in 2018, the ongoing value of the skills base in institutes and universities that has grown up over that period, for both basic research and industrial applications, should not be underestimated." - Robert McGreevy, Director of the ISIS Neutron and Muon Source (United Kingdom), 2012-2021